 What classes should I take first?

 It depends on what your interests are.
 Generally, a good place to start is BIOL 117 Environmental Science.
-For ENVS majors, we recommend that students take most of the required introductory courses (requirements 1-5) early, preferably before the end of sophomore year; note that only first- and second-year students can enroll in BIOL 117 and ECON 199.
+For ENVS majors, we recommend that students take most of the required introductory courses (requirements 1-5) early, preferably before the end of sophomore year if you can; note that only first- and second-year students can enroll in BIOL 117 and ECON 110.
 Minors should also try to take BIOL 117 Environmental Science before the end of sophomore year.

 Can I fulfill common area requirements with ENVS courses?

 Certainly!
 Many ENVS courses carry common area designations, and there is no limit to the number of common area requirements that can be fulfilled through the ENVS major or minor.

 ENVS majors who score a 5 on the AP Environmental Science exam can skip BIOL 117 and take an additional elective instead (still taking 14 courses for the major).
 Majors who score a 4 or 5 on the AP Chemistry exam can opt to take CHEM 231 (Equilbrium and Reactivity) instead of CHEM 181 after consultation with the ENVS director and the chair of Chemistry; majors still need to complete a college-level chemistry course.
 If you have questions about other AP credits, please speak with the director.
 AP credits cannot be applied toward the minor.
 We encourage you to contact the ENVS director with any questions about your AP credits and to discuss advanced placement in chemistry.

 I took an environmentally themed Montserrat class, does that count towards the major or minor?